keszeiz/nCoV-SARS-2-CeMM/narratives/nCoV-SARS-2-CeMM_Generalaudience3_15-07-2020.md

 ---
-title: Viral deep sequencing and contact tracing goes hand in hand
+title: Viral deep sequencing and contact tracing go hand in hand
 authors: "Zsofia Keszei, Jakob-Wendelin Genger, Laura Alvarez, Andreas Bergthaler"
 authorLinks: "https://cemm.at/en/research/groups/andreas-bergthaler-group/"
 affiliations: "CeMM Research Center for Molecular Medicine of the Austrian Academy of Sciences"
-date: "July 16 2020"
+date: "July 27, 2020"
 dataset: "https://nextstrain.org/community/jgenger/SARS-CoV-2-project/NextstrainAustriav19wIDs?c=region&d=map&f_country=Austria&p=full"
-abstract: "In Austria, epidemologists and biologists work together to decipher the transmission lines of COVID-19.
+abstract: "In Austria, epidemiologists and biologists work together to decipher the transmission lines of COVID-19.
 Where contact tracing is impossible, sequencing can help, and where many sequences are identical, contact tracing can shed more light on the origin of an infection.

 SARS-CoV-2 is the coronavirus causing COVID-19.
 Under the project <a href='https://cemm.at/research/sars-cov-2-at/about/' target='_ blank'>Mutational Dynamics of SARS-CoV-2 in Austria</a>, CeMM, in collaboration with the Medical University of Vienna has so far sequenced 305 viral genomes isolated from COVID-19 patients in Austria, and the genomic data has been integrated into a global map of SARS-CoV-2 mutations.
 This week, we focus on how the joined forces of sequencing and contact tracing can be a weapon against COVID-19."
+This narrative reflects the situation of July 27, 2020 and will not be updated.
 ---

 # [About the virus, mutations and phylogenetic trees](https://nextstrain.org/community/jgenger/SARS-CoV-2-project/NextstrainAustriav19wIDs?c=region&d=map&f_country=Austria&p=full)